Garside monoids and groups, braids.

 • admits a Garside element, which is an element Δ whose set of left and right-divisors coincide and generate M.

 Garside elements are not unique, but there is a unique minimal one (for divisibility); we assume that a Garside element Δ has been chosen.
-Then the divisors of Δ are called the simples of M. A Garside monoid embeds into its group of fractions, which is called a Garside group (a group can have several different Garside structures, for instance braid groups of finite Coxeter groups have an ordinary and a dual braid monoid).
+The divisors of Δ are called the simples of M. A Garside monoid embeds into its group of fractions, which is called a Garside group; the monoid defines a Garside structure for the group of fractions.
+A group can have several different Garside structures, for instance braid groups of finite Coxeter groups have an ordinary and a dual braid monoid.

-We also implement locally Garside monoids, which are monoids where lcms do not always exist, but exist if any common multiple exists; the set of simples is then not defined by a Garside element, but by the condition that they contain the atoms and are closed under lcms and taking divisors (see BDM01); we keep the condition that each element is divisible by finitely many simples (but the number of simples can be infinite).
+We also implement more generally locally Garside monoids, which have the same axioms, excepted lcms do not always exist, but exist if any common multiple exists; they also do not have Garside elements.
+The set of simples is then not defined by a Garside element, but by the condition that they contain the atoms and are closed under lcms and taking divisors (see BDM01); each element is still divisible by finitely many simples, but the set simples can be infinite.
 The most important example is the Artin monoid of an infinite Coxeter group.
 It is not known whether locally Garside monoids embed in their group of fractions (although this has been proved for Artin monoids of Coxeter groups by Paris Paris01), and thus computing in the monoid does not help for computing in the group; only the monoid is implemented here for these cases.

 What allows computing with Garside and locally Garside monoids, and Garside groups, is the fact that they admit normal forms –- these normal forms were exhibited for braid monoids of Coxeter groups by Deligne Del72, who extended earlier work of Brieskorn, Saito BS72 and Garside Gar69:

 1. Let M be a locally Garside monoid.
-Then for b∈ M there is a unique maximal simple left-divisor α(b) of b; any other simple dividing b divides α(b).
+Then for any b∈ M there is a unique maximal (for divisibility) simple left-divisor α(b) of b.
+In a Garside monoid it is the leftgcd(b,Δ).

 2. Let M be a Garside monoid with Garside element Δ and group of fractions G. Then for any x∈ G, for large enough i we have Δⁱx∈ M.

-A consequence of 1. is that every element has a canonical decomposition as a product of simples, its left-greedy normal form.
-If we define ω(x) by x=α(x)ω(x), then the normal form of x is α(x)α(ω(x))α(ω^2(x))… We use the normal form to represent elements of M, and when M is Garside we use 2. to represent elements of G: given x∈ G we compute the smallest power i such that Δⁱ x∈ M, and we represent x by the pair (i,Δ⁻ⁱx).
-We are thus reduced to the case where x∈ M, not divisible by Δ, where we represent x by the sequence of simples that make up its normal form.
+A consequence of 1. is that every element of M has a canonical decomposition as a product of simples, its left-greedy normal form.
+If we define ω(x) by x=α(x)ω(x), then the normal form of x is α(x)α(ω(x))α(ω^2(x))… For locally Garside monoids we use the normal form to represent elements of M. When M is Garside we use 2. to represent any element of G: given x∈ G we compute the smallest power i such that Δⁱ x∈ M, and we represent x by the pair (-i,Δⁱx).
+We are thus reduced to the case where x∈ M, not divisible by Δ, where we represent x by the sequence of simples that make up its normal form (this sequence thus does not contain the identity or Delta).
+We see that in our implementation the simples is another type that the type of Garside elements.
+Thus a Garside monoid is a parametrized type whose most general instance is the type LocallyGarsideMonoid{T} where T is the type of the simples.

 We now describe Artin-Tits braid monoids.
 Let (W,S) be a Coxeter system, that is W has presentation